veebch/icarus/README.md

 # Icarus

 This is the instruction kit for making the simplest of LED lights.
 It all centres around a CREE XLamp® CMU2236 LED.
 An inexpensive and bright (~5.5Klm) LED.
+It is powered by USB-c and the big heatsink means that this (for now) is a silent fanless light.

+## Assembly

+## Results